🧬

 Unique facts and fascinating details

-• They are often referred to as 'Aussies' by enthusiasts worldwide.
+• They are often referred to as 'Aussies' and are famous for their ability to learn complex tricks quickly.

 Frequently Asked Questions